 1 INTRODUCTION

 Computational Thinking (CT) has caught the attention of a broad academic community [1, p.38].
 Wing defined “computational thinking” as “a universally applicable attitude and skill set everyone, not just computer scientists, would be eager to learn and use” [2, p.33].
-Being able to think computational has been identified as a major skill “21st Century” [3] in part because nearly three out of four jobs will require significant CS skills and knowledge (U.S. Bureau of Labor Statistics, 2016-17).
+Being able to think computational has been identified as a major skill “21st Century” [3] in part because nearly three out of four jobs will require significant CS skills and knowledge [5].
 As the availability of big data and integration of computing in different disciplines increases, the necessity of people in diverse disciplines with the ability to think computationally has also increased.
-Thus different initiatives for integrating CT within existing curricula at various academic levels have started to gain footing.
+Thus, different initiatives for integrating CT within existing curricula at various academic levels have started to gain footing.

-A typical introductory computer science course may not be suitable for learning CT by undergraduates from a wide variety of disciplines.
-This group of students are unlikely to pursue a career in computer science and may not have strong analytical background.
-Thus, it is important to assess the pedagogical approach of teaching CT to non-CS majors and investigate challenges (if any) the students experience while learning CT.
+Educators in the field of computer science are grappling with the challenge of teaching their discipline to an audience more diverse in their backgrounds and goals than has been traditional.
+This is even more the case for teaching CT to undergraduates who are unlikely to pursue a career in computer science and may not have a strong analytical background.
+Thus, it is important to assess the pedagogical approach of teaching CT to non-CS majors.

 Collaborative learning has emerged as a technique that researchers have found to be generally applicable and effective for teaching Computer Science concepts [6, 7].
 Collaboration can help reduce the anxiety level of learners, improve understanding and thus create a positive atmosphere to learn CT [8].
-In collaborative learning particular forms of interaction are expected to occur which would trigger learning [9, p.5].
-During collaboratively learning, individuals negotiate and share meanings relevant to the problem-solving task at hand [10, p.
+In collaborative learning, particular forms of interaction are expected to occur which would trigger learning [9, p.5].
+During collaborative learning, individuals negotiate and share meanings relevant to the problem-solving task at hand [10, p.
 70].
-Collaborative interactions between students majoring in different disciplines can thus promote not only a disciplinary notion of CT but also an interdisciplinary notion of CT that fosters transfer of computational concepts across disciplines [11].
+Collaborative interactions between students majoring in different disciplines can thus promote not only a disciplinary notion of CT, but also an interdisciplinary notion of CT that fosters transfer of computational concepts across disciplines [11].

 This study, focusing on experiences of non-computer science majors enrolled in a general education CT course, makes two contributions: